-- Description-The type of mouse attached to the computer. - Connector type-The type of connector used to attach the keyboard to the computer, such as PS/2, Micro-DIN, USB or DB-9. - Three-button mouse emulated-Whether or not the mouse is three-button-emulated.
+- Manufacturer-The manufacturer and make of pointing device attached to the computer. - Connector type-The type of connector used to attach the keyboard to the computer, such as PS/2, Micro-DIN, USB or DB-9. - Number of buttons-The number of buttons on the mouse. - Button configuration-The configuration supporting the user's preferred hand for mouse usage.